 There are many different interfaces to choose from but most of them are for desktop use, especially those sophisticated ones with multiple in/out, so be sure to choose one that's compatible with iPad / iPhone.
-Some interfaces are analog, such as IK Multimedia's iRig 2, and won't be able to work with iPhone 7 due to the lack of a headphone jack.
+Some interfaces are analog, such as IK Multimedia's iRig 2, and won't be able to work with iPhone 7 and all models after due to the lack of a headphone jack.

 Let's take a look at what you need to use Positive Grid's apps.

-1) Analog interfaces with headphone interconnect cable (NOT for iPhone 7)
+1) Analog interfaces with headphone interconnect cable (NOT for iPhone 7 and later models)